kadamwhite/talks/2017/democratizing-software/democratizing-software.md

 ???

-Thank you for having me, it is an honor to have been asked to keynote.
+Thank you for having me, it is an honor to have been invited. <3 to Portland.

+Intros -- get audience feel

-For the past year or so, as I worked on the REST API project, I've been thinking a lot about what WordPress is for, and more importantly what WordPress actually does.
-And when Gary invited me to speak I knew immediately what I wanted to talk about.
+When Gary invited me to speak I knew immediately what I wanted to share with you.
+This talk is a departure for me; I'm used to talking about code.
+But for the past year or so, as I worked on the REST API project, I've been thinking a lot about what WordPress is for, and more importantly what WordPress actually does.

 ---
 <!-- .slide: data-background="url('./images/democratizing-publishing-slack.png')" data-state="solid-bg" data-background-position="center" data-background-size="cover" -->